Michelle Gildernew: Election to Westminster

 In the 2001 UK general election, Gildernew was elected to Parliament as Member for Fermanagh and South Tyrone, defeating the Ulster Unionist candidate James Cooper by 53 votes.
 She was the first female candidate elected from her party to the House of Commons in over 80 years since Constance Markievicz in 1918.
 Like all Sinn Féin MPs, she followed a policy of abstentionism and never took her seat in Westminster in the five times she was elected at the polls.

 In the 2005 election, she was re-elected and increased her majority to 4,582 votes.
 In the 2010 election, the Democratic Unionists (DUP), Ulster Conservatives and Unionists and Traditional Unionist Voice (TUV) all chose not to field candidates and she held her seat by four votes against Independent Unionist Rodney Connor.

 In October 2014, Sinn Féin announced that Gildernew would be the party's candidate in the 2015 Westminster election.
 She lost the seat by 530 votes to Ulster Unionist Party candidate Tom Elliott.
 According to the Times Guide to the House of Commons, Gildernew was popular across the sectarian divide in one of Northern Ireland's most polarised constituencies.

 She won her seat back in 2017, beating Elliott by 875 votes.
 Elliott closed the gap to a mere 57 votes in 2019, making Fermanagh and South Tyrone the most marginal seat in the country.

+In 2019.
+Gildernew supported John O'Dowd's unsuccessful bid to become Vice President of Sinn Féin at the party's ard fheis.